History of Rocket League in Timeline

 In February 2017, two iconic Hot Wheels cars were added to Rocket League, along with other cosmetic items based on the brand.

-March 2017: Psyonix Awaits Console Manufacturers' Agreement for Cross-Platform Play
+March 2017: Psyonix Awaits Agreements for Cross-Platform Play

-As of March 2017, Psyonix was ready to enable the cross-platform play feature for Rocket League but was waiting for the console manufacturers to reach the required agreements to allow it.
+As of March 2017, Psyonix was ready to enable cross-platform play for Rocket League, but was still waiting for console manufacturers to reach the necessary agreements.

-By March 2017, Psyonix reported that Rocket League had sold more than 10.5 million copies across all platforms and had 29 million registered players.
-Dunham estimated that 70% of the game's players had purchased some of the DLC offered for the game by March 2017.
+By March 2017, Psyonix reported that Rocket League had sold more than 10.5 million copies across all platforms, with 29 million registered players.
+About a fourth of these players played during February 2017.
+It was estimated that 70% of the game's players had purchased some of the DLC offered for the game.

 March 2017: Dropshot Game Mode Added

-In March 2017, Rocket League received an update that added the new game mode called Dropshot.
-It takes place in an arena without any goals and a field made of hexagonal tiles.
+In March 2017, the Dropshot game mode was added, featuring an arena without goals and a hexagonal tile floor.

 April 2017: Dominic Toretto's Dodge Charger Added